COLTON BURPO’S “REAL” HEAVEN, AKIANE’S JESUS AND NEW CHRIST IMAGES

 The same Isaiah that I have cited about the undesirable Messiah of marred feature also describes God’s “Servant” as growing up before him “like a young plant, like a root out of dry ground”.
 Supposing we look first not for any regal or commanding beauty (which Jesus arguably dismisses when he prefers the lily of the valley to his ancestor Solomon in all his glory), but a plant-like and natural beauty with some connection to service and servants.

-Given what I claim to know and even prove (see December blog bit.ly/18LQOad ) the chief quality of Jesus’ appearance would need to be referred to a combination of his sun sign of birth, Virgo (itself traditionally denominated a servant sign) and his rising sign at birth which is Gemini (the urbane, communicating sign).
-These are both signs mythically associated with and astrologically “ruled” by Mercury, the go-between god and Jesus is the mediator – the theosophist Mme Blavatsky simply observed “Jesus is Mercury”.
+Given what I claim to know and even prove (see December blog bit.ly/18LQOad and more especially my book Testament of the Magi https://goo.gl/x8KASy ), the chief quality of Jesus’ appearance would need to be referred to a combination of his sun sign of birth, Virgo (itself traditionally denominated a servant sign) and his rising sign at birth which is Gemini (the urbane, communicating sign).
+These are both signs mythically associated with, and astrologically “ruled” by, Mercury the go-between god.
+And Jesus is the mediator – mindful of which the theosophist Mme Blavatsky even went so far as to observe “Jesus is Mercury”.
 I won’t get technical and consider all rules and exceptions, but sufficient to say that features of the sun sign, unless the person was born around dawn which Jesus wasn’t, stand to be modified by qualities of the sign rising over the horizon at birth and sometimes to the extent the person may be thought to belong to that sign rather than their sun sign. )